 Then I moved to a heavyweight euro pallet.
-I dismantled it completely because I was going to use the planks only to make the body of my sandbox.
+I dismantled it completely because I was going to only use the boards to make the body of my pallet sandbox.

 Sanding and staining

 After that, I moved to sanding and staining(painting).
-First was the frame.
-I only sanded the top and bottom planks on one side just prepare them a bit for staining.
+First was the sandbox frame.
+I only sanded the top and bottom planks on one side.
+Just enough to prepare them a bit for staining.
 I didn’t want to dismantle what was left of the pallet completely and then sand and stain and put it back together.

-I think it wasn’t necessary as planks were not going to be visible anyway.
+I think it wasn’t necessary as boards were not going to be visible anyway.
 I just wanted to make sure they are water-resistant so they wouldn’t rot.

-Then I’d started on my thick planks from the euro pallet.
-The long ones were going to be used as outside walls of my sandbox.
+Then I’d started on my thick boards from the euro pallet.
+The long ones were going to be used as outside walls of my pallet sandbox.
 The short, wider ones as tops (for sitting).

-I sanded all of the planks both sides and after wiping the dust off of them I stained them with the same wood stain.
+I sanded all of the boards on both sides and after wiping the dust off of them I stained them with the same wood stain.
 With this one, you have to wait 4 hours before applying another coat if you want to.

 I always do 2-3 sometimes 4 coats.
 It just looks better and is smoother to touch.
 Remember to sand between coats.

-So this is what my sanded and stained planks look like.
+So this is what my sanded and stained boards looked like.

 Just to mention I only sanded twice and stained twice on the side that was going to be visible or sat on.

-The next step was to nail the side planks in place.
-After that, I was ready to attach a tarpaulin sheet to my frame by stapling it with a stapler to the top frame planks.
+The next step was to nail the side planks in place. you can use a nail gun or regular nails.
+Drilling and screwing them is also a good option.
+After that, I was ready to attach a tarpaulin sheet to my frame by stapling it with a stapler to the top frame boards.
 When doing so just make sure it’s not stretched much.
 It should be rather loose as you’ll be putting some sand inside and you don’t want it to tear.

 As you can see the tarpaulin sheet that I’d used was longer than I needed.
 I was going to cut it to size but decided to fold it inside instead.
-That way saved me time.
-You can probably get a cut to size sheet, but I didn’t bother as it cost me around $ 1.50.
+This way I saved time.
+You can probably get a cut-to-size sheet, but I didn’t bother as it cost me around $ 1.50.

-The next step was to screw the wider planks on top of the frame.
-I used the nails holes wherever possible.
+The next step was to screw the wider boards on top of the pallet sandbox frame.
+I used the existing nails holes wherever possible.

-I drilled through them (or drilled new ones) into the frame and then used the screws to attach the planks.
+I drilled through them (or drilled new ones) into the frame and then used the screws to attach the boards.
 I especially used screws not nails because I wanted the planks to be removable.
 Just in case, the tarpaulin tore I could always replace it that way.
-Just make sure the screws are not sticking out of the planks for safety reasons.
+Just make sure the screws are not sticking out of the boards for safety reasons.

 Subscribe To My FREE DIY Newsletter!